Quick exit

 She trained and qualified as a Social Worker and has worked in children’s services in Wales and Northern Ireland.
 She is a Non - Executive Director in Southern Health and Social Care Trust and an Independent Member in Lisburn and Castlereagh Policing and Community Safety Partnership.

-She is a Member of the Housing Executive’s Asset Management & Maintenance Committee and the Resources & Performance Committee.
+She is a Member of the Housing Executive’s Asset Management and Maintenance Committee and the Resources & Performance Committee.

 chris-welch.jpg